Note: in case you landed in here by accident, here is the PART 1.

 I’ve got the first taste of all the excitement and hardship that a start-up life has to offer.
 And I realised I could never go back to the classic job environment: the one that doesn’t have this dynamic, demanding, engaging and all-consuming energy that a start-up does.
 And it was then that I first started to seriously consider starting my own company in a not-so-distant future.

 With all this in mind, I started to think of every next job as a stepping stone on my path to this “not so distant future”.
 Considering every position as a learning experience of the “entrepreneur essentials” course.
 And I figured that the most essential among all would be the technical skills.

-I started with the baby steps – learning HTML and CSS3 online so that today I can read and write the web pages, modify templates and not get lost in WordPress (yes, I know that it’s still very basic, but nevertheless).
+I started with the baby steps – learning HTML and CSS3 online so that today I can read and write the web pages, modify templates, and be on the name basis with WordPress (yes, I know that it’s still very basic, but nevertheless).
 And then I found a job in a consulting firm that combines Business Processes focus and Technical expertise.
-And so here I am today, 2 years after (surprise surprise) working on Salesforce (SAAS software too) implementation projects (or as we fancily call it here “digital transformation projects”).
+And so here I am today, 2 years after (surprise surprise) working on Salesforce (SAAS software) implementation projects (or as we fancily call it here “digital transformation”).

-Looking back on the post I have realised that it got way too long again and so the rest will come in the last part of this post – PART 3, or EKATERINA’s USER MANUEL.
+Looking back on the post I have realised that it got way too long again and so the rest will come in the next one – PART 3, or EKATERINA’s USER MANUEL.